 The use of blockchain technology in drug testing alone can help propel athletics into a new realm where the sport can prove itself to be irreproachable.

-Closely linked to tokenizing an athlete’s likeness is the creation of fan tokens for that athlete.
+Closely linked to tokenising an athlete’s likeness is the creation of fan tokens for that athlete.
 Fan tokens are arguably one of the more popular use cases for blockchain in sports, and with blockchain for athletics, this still holds true.

 Fan tokens have taken other sports by storm already.
-In other sports, the likes of Juventus and Barcelona are already capitalizing with successful fan tokens, and there are talks of fan tokens for teams across the five major U.S.-based sports leagues: NFL, NBA, MLB, MLS, and NHL.
+In other sports, the likes of Juventus and Barcelona are already capitalising with successful fan tokens, and there are talks of fan tokens for teams across the five major U.S.-based sports leagues: NFL, NBA, MLB, MLS, and NHL.

 Fan tokens offer a new revenue stream, but also create a new way for fans to interact with their favourite athlete or team of athletes.
-These tokens differ from an investment in a tokenized athlete, or from an NFT, in that they can be traded and used to bolster fan engagement with an athlete.
+These tokens differ from an investment in a tokenised athlete, or from an NFT, in that they can be traded and used to bolster fan engagement with an athlete.

 Fan tokens could be used to decide what colour shirt an athlete wears to an event, how they engage with fans, or what city they visit etc. This drums up excitement and engagement all while helping with added revenue.